gsimp2/UI_constellations/README.md

-# UI_constellations
+# ConsteLearn

-Welcome to ConsteLearn.
+Welcome!
 You can clone the repo normally, there are no dependencies you need to install.